FilledStacks/dart_flutter_workshops/futures/02_creating_a_future/instructions.md

 ---

 The error will go away.
-This is because dart now knows that whatever the result is of the code in your body, when it's returned it'll be returned inside a Future instance that you have to unwrap in the calling code.
-Turning the function above into a future is not useful, but this applies to any function you want to transform into a future.
+This is because Dart now knows that whatever the result is of the code in your body, when it's returned it'll be returned inside a Future instance that you have to unwrap in the calling code.
+Turning the function above into a future is not useful, but this applies to any function you want to transform into a Future.

 ## 2. Wrap your return value in a Future (manually)